 Sometimes responding publicly to bad reviews can work in a company’s favor because it demonstrates accountability.
 Of course, this requires discretion; there’s a difference between entertaining a troll and resolving a genuine customer complaint.

 That being said, it’s often much more effective to use an online reputation management tool to monitor performance and provide alerts when new reviews are posted.
 Hiring a professional digital marketing company to manage your social media platforms and reviews, is also an effective solution to ensure your digital marketing efforts are up to scratch.

 If you want to perform a quick reputation audit of your company, all you need to do is open up an incognito Google window and type in your company name.
 Take a good look at the sites that appear on Google’s very first page.
 You should also identify what Google My Business-related features appear like ratings, comments, reviews, and user-generated photos.

 A large construction company or small handyman business won’t typically service the same client regularly.
 However, it is always advisable to follow up on old leads so they don’t turn into missed business opportunities.
 The best way is to meet them where they are.
-99% of consumers check their email every day, which explains why email marketing has one of the highest contractor marketing ROIs.

 Of course, you can utilize different email marketing ideas depending on the type of business you have.
 Let’s say you have an HVAC business.
 Now, you might decide to send a quarterly newsletter to your client base that offers seasonal specials, updates them on new products, and contains a link to a piece of content marketing from your website that offers valuable marketing.